Quick answer

 | Path to EU Citizenship | 5 years | 10 years |

 Portugal edges ahead on affordability, safety, visa access, and the citizenship timeline.
 Spain wins on lifestyle, infrastructure, and sheer scale.
 Neither country is a bad choice — this is a battle between excellent and excellent.
+For a city-level breakdown, see our Lisbon vs Barcelona comparison.
 But the details matter, so let’s unpack each dimension.

 Cost of Living: Portugal Is Cheaper, but the Gap Is Narrowing